alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/layout/layout.md

 First, native size properties of the <xref:Alternet.UI.Control> are evaluated, such as
 <xref:Alternet.UI.Control.Visible%2A>.
-Secondly, the properties which affect the value of the controls preferred size are processed.
+Secondly, the properties which affect the value of the control's preferred size are processed.
 These properties generally describe the sizing characteristics of the underlying
 <xref:Alternet.UI.Control>, such as its
 <xref:Alternet.UI.Control.Height%2A>,